Bill Brandt | Henry Moore3 December -22 August 2021

-Tickets: £13.00 or FREE for Members and UEA and Student Members
+Tickets: £13.00 or FREE for Members and UEA/NUA Student Members

-Due to restricted numbers in the gallery, we are not able to accommodate group visits at this time
+Due to restricted numbers, we are currently not able to offer group visits

 This exhibition explores the parallel and intersecting paths of these two great artists of the 20th century.